cosmos/sdk-tutorials/publish-app-do/index.md

 ## Create a Systemd process

-The `starport serve` command helps installing, building and configuring your app for a new blockchain.
+The `starport serve` command helps installing, building, and configuring your app for a new blockchain.
 You received tokens on newly created accounts.

-It is not meant to be run for a long time in production.
-In order for the app to run for a longer time, a systemd process is recommended.
+This new app is useful only for development purposes and is not intended to be run for a long time in production.

+For the app to run for a longer time, you need a `systemd` process.

-Create the log files and a systemd file to manage your process while you can log off from the terminal and be confident it keeps running, even when the server restarts.
+Create the log files and a `systemd` file to manage your process so that you can log off from the terminal and be confident the app keeps running even when the server restarts.

 ```bash
 sudo mkdir -p /var/log/digitaloceand